 View Assignments Page

-On the Assignments and Discussions Index Page, the graded discussion shows there are multiple users and dates assigned to the discussion.
-Hover over the text to view date availability.
+On the Assignments Page, the graded discussion shows there are multiple users and dates assigned to the discussion.
+Hover over the text to view date availability or due dates.